 Importing Course Requests

 Click on the Preview Only button.
 A message will display on the bottom left with the number of records that WOULD be updated and the students will display with the Course Requests to be Updated, giving the opportunity to review the data to be added before it is committed.
-Once the results look ok, click Update SSS to create the course request records.
+Once the list of student course requests looks correct, click Update SSS to create the course request records.